beyond-labs/react-mirror/src/cursor/cursor.md

 `createCursorBackend`
 =====================

-React Mirror has 3 performance-critical modules: `createStreamFactory`, `createCursorBackend` & `Mirror` itself.
-This requirements document describes `createCursorBackend` in detail & is intended to aid the implementer.
+`createCursorBackend` is a performance-critical modules for Mirror.
+This document describes `createCursorBackend` in detail & is intended to aid the implementer.

-All stores (underneath a particular root store) share a cursor backend.
-The cursor backend identifies which stores match a set of queries, whenever a store is added/removed, or an action is dispatched.
+All stores share a cursor backend.
+The cursor backend identifies which stores match a set of queries, whenever a store is added/removed/updated, or an action is dispatched.
 While implementing `createCursorBackend` naively is fairly trivial creating a performant solution isn't.
 Computation can likely be avoided with dynamic programming techniques and memoization between subsequent calls.
 Performant cache invalidation could be challenging here.
 Some queries will only occur once, and others will occur many times, so it may be beneficial to process some queries differently to others.

 **API**